-- 3.3.17 12.
-Explore options of utilising existing resources for a one stop shop for new arrivals16 - 13.
-Explore the possibility of setting up a destitution fund or an alternative response to destitute migrants and failed asylum seekers with no access to public funds - 14.
+3.3.17 10.
+Explore the possibility of setting up a destitution fund or an alternative

+- response to destitute migrants with no access to public funds - 11.
 Investigate supported accommodation provision for persons with both care needs and alcohol mis-use issues. - 3.3.18 Strategic Priority C: Integrate housing support more closely with other support services in order to tackle social and financial exclusion and promote long term sustainable solutions